alfo/ResearchWebsite/README.md

 * style.scss: CSS written here as SCSS to allow nesting etc, make style edits here

 * style.css: Auto-compiled from style.scss, any direct changes here will be over-written

-## Note
-* Please make sure to put an appropriate HTML code for each symbol e.g. &#39 instead of '.